 Every reigning English, and then British, monarch, has used Windsor Castle as a residence since the reign of Henry I in the 12th century – and most of them have carried out building works!
-Henry I’s grandson, Henry II, made many additions and renovations to the castle, building a public residence (the Lower Ward) and a smaller private residence (the Upper Ward) for himself.
-He also replaced most of the timber walls with stone and rebuilt the original Norman keep as the Round Tower.
+Henry I’s grandson, Henry II, made many additions and renovations to the castle, building a public residence (the Lower Ward) plus a smaller private residence (the Upper Ward) for himself.
+Moreover, he replaced most of the timber walls with stone and rebuilt the original Norman keep as the Round Tower.
 Today, the castle can be roughly split into three parts: the Lower Ward, the Middle Ward and Round Tower, and the Upper Ward.

 Edward III converted the castle from a military fort into a spectacular Gothic palace, adding many internal apartments and cylindrical towers.
 Elizabeth I and Charles II both carried out renovations while George III added a Music Room and Dining Room to the Upper Ward at the end of 18th century.

 George IV carried out extensive decorations, raising the height of the Round Tower and adding towers and battlements.
 He also added a huge 168-metre gallery to the Upper Ward and created the Waterloo Chamber, celebrating the defeat of Napoleon in 1815.
 Queen Victoria, for her part, added a private chapel!

 For even more information about the building of Windsor Castle, we recommend visiting the Royal Collection’s website, which explains every change and update!